Study Abroad

 A Notre Dame student standing in a tiled courtyard, studying abroad.

-Notre Dame students are encouraged to explore the study abroad opportunities offered through Notre Dame Global—Study Abroad, with over 40 locations in more than 20 countries.
-University-sponsored program costs include Notre Dame tuition, on-campus housing and meals, and other expenses related to studying abroad.
-Financial aid is adjusted based on the specific cost of the study abroad program to reflect the actual expenses associated with the program.
-Students enrolled in a study abroad program approved for credit by the University may be considered enrolled at the home institution for federal financial aid purposes.
+Notre Dame students are encouraged to consider the study abroad opportunities offered through Notre Dame Global—Study Abroad.
+Students may choose from over 40 locations in more than 20 countries.
+The cost for university-sponsored programs includes tuition fees for Notre Dame, on-campus housing and food, and other expenses related to studying abroad.
 More information is available from Notre Dame Global—Study Abroad.

 Applicable Aid